Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Numerical experiments with static analyses

-We reproduced the above experimental methodology (the model of ``truth'' and the five analyses) on the circle and obtained very similar results (not shown).
+We reproduced the above experimental methodology (the model of truth and the five analyses) on the circle and obtained very similar results (not shown).
 The code was written by the other author in a different programming language (R \vs Python).

-Here we take advantage of the simpler circular domain to demonstrate how the regularization procedure proposed in this paper works.
+Here we take advantage of the simpler circular domain to demonstrate how the regularization procedure proposed in this paper impacts spatial covariances.
 The spatial grid had 120 points and the ensemble size was 10.

-Figure~\ref{Fig_vars_corrs} shows typical examples of how the true covariances (available in the setting described above in this section) were estimated from the ensemble by (i) the localized ensemble (sample) covariances (used in the baseline stochastic EnKF method) and (ii) the model covariances generated by the fitted Locally Stationary Convolution Model.
-The left panel of Fig.~\ref{Fig_vars_corrs} shows the variances and the right panel the correlations\footnote{ The ``typical'' realizations shown in Fig.~\ref{Fig_vars_corrs} were selected as follows.
-Their single-realization mean absolute error (MAE) of the model variance (correlation) and its ratio to the respective MAE of the sample variance (localized sample correlation) were close to their counterparts computed by averaging over a large sample (of size 300).
-For correlations, MAE was computed by averaging over distances up to 15 mesh sizes.}.
+Figure~\ref{Fig_vars_corrs} shows typical examples of how the true covariances (available in the setting described above in this section) were estimated from the ensemble by (i) the localized sample covariances (used in the baseline stochastic EnKF method) and (ii) the model covariances generated by the estimated Locally Stationary Convolution Model.
+The left panel of Fig.~\ref{Fig_vars_corrs} shows the variances and the right panel the correlations\footnote{ The realizations shown in Fig.~\ref{Fig_vars_corrs} were typical in the following sense.
+Their single-realization mean absolute errors with respect to the truth were close (up to 10 percent difference) to the large-sample (of size 300) counterparts.
+For correlations, the mean absolute errors were computed by averaging over distances up to 15 mesh sizes.}.

 Figure~\ref{Fig_vars_corrs}(left) shows that the sample (EnKF's) variances are much noisier than the model variances.
 This illustrates the fact that the EnKF's covariance localization cannot improve sample variances, which are quite uncertain for small ensemble sizes.
-Less noise in the model (LSEF) variances is due to the regularizing effect of using a constrained spatial model.
-In particular, the local stationarity constraint allows, implicitly, for the use of neighboring covariances in the estimation.
+Less noise in the model (LSEF) variances is due to the regularizing effect of the constrained spatial model.
+In particular, the local stationarity constraint implicitly allows for the use of neighboring covariances in the estimation.
 The specific mechanism for that is provided by the LSEF's bandpass filters.